BulkSignature

 Step 3: Pick A Font Style And Color Scheme

-Keep the palette consistent with your other marketing materials so the signature feels like part of the same visual system.
+Keeping the palette aligned with your broader marketing materials helps the signature feel like a natural extension of your brand’s visual system.

 Once the basics feel right, add your company logo.
 Make sure the file is sized sensibly so it loads quickly and looks crisp.
 Then add social media icons for the accounts that matter most to your target audience, such as LinkedIn, X, or Instagram.